Immobile Helps Lazio Win At Rain-drenched Crotone - UrduPoint

 Argentine Correa fired in his first league goal this season from a tight angle through the legs of Crotone goalkeeper Alex Cordaz.

-Simone Inzaghi's side moved up to fifth in the early Serie A table.
+"Ciro's a leader, scoring a very important goal in a difficult match," said coach Simone Inzaghi, whose side moved up to fifth in the early Serie A table.

+"We had problems with Covid and injuries.
+Today we had important players out like Sergej Milinkovic-Savic... those who replaced them gave their best.

+"I'm happy for Correa, he scored in the Champions League and today in the league.

 Champions Juventus, in sixth position, host Cagliari later Saturday looking to close the gap on leaders AC Milan, who play at third-placed Napoli on Sunday.